 We are honored that various well-known cryptozoologists and associates of expeditions have decided to leave their papers, clothing, and equipment with us, for cataloguing and exhibition.

 As the world’s only cryptozoology museum, please note, we are especially interested in displaying and sharing with the general public, researchers, academics, and documentary filmmakers – the physical evidence of cryptozoology – including hair/fecal samples, foot casts, and other physical items.

 Additionally, we collect traditional and Native art and artifacts, as well as contemporary toys, related to cryptids.
 Contributions to our museum in this realm are important.
-As a nonprofit, we send letters acknowledging donations for your tax records.
+As a nonprofit, we send letters acknowledging donations for your tax records upon request.

-If you have original Native art or locally crafted contemporary examples of paintings, sculptures, and masks depicting cryptids, please consider sending them to the International Cryptozoology Museum (address above).
+If you have original indigenous art, or locally crafted contemporary examples of paintings, sculptures, and masks depicting cryptids, please consider sending them to the International Cryptozoology Museum (address above).